 Every year, many families make the difficult decision to place a loved one in a nursing home, trusting the facility to provide proper care.
-Unfortunately, that trust is sometimes broken when abuse or neglect occurs, leading to serious injuries or worse.
+Discovering that a loved one suffered injuries and harm due to abuse or neglect in such a setting is heartbreaking.

 Understanding Abuse in Nursing Homes

 Nursing home abuse occurs when staff or administrators intentionally or unintentionally harm residents, whether physically, emotionally, or financially.
-Our team of lawyers is committed to helping families whose loved ones have suffered in these environments, fighting for the safety and dignity of nursing home residents.
+Our team of lawyers is committed to helping families whose loved ones have suffered in these environments.

 Neglect in nursing homes happens when a facility fails to meet the basic needs of its residents, like providing proper meals or medical care.
 This neglect can lead to serious injuries, infections, mental declines, and even death for vulnerable residents.

-Nursing home abuse can take many forms, all of which can cause significant harm to residents.
-Whether it’s physical harm or emotional trauma, the effects are often long-lasting.
+Nursing home abuse can happen in various ways and cause significant harm to residents.
+Both physical harm and emotional trauma have long-lasting effects.
 Here are some of the main types of abuse:

-- Physical abuse: Intentional acts like hitting, kicking, or pushing that cause physical harm to residents.
+- Physical abuse: Intentional acts like hitting, kicking, or pushing can cause bodily harm to residents.

-- Sexual abuse: Any unwanted or forced sexual contact with a nursing home resident.
+- Sexual abuse: Any unwanted or forced sexual contact with a nursing home resident constitutes sexual abuse.

-- Emotional abuse: Verbal threats, humiliation, isolation, or other actions that cause psychological distress.
+- Emotional abuse: Verbal threats, humiliation, isolation, or other actions can cause psychological distress.

-- Financial abuse: Exploiting residents financially through scams, fraud, or theft.
+- Financial abuse: Exploiting residents financially through scams, fraud, or theft constitutes financial abuse.

-- Neglect: Failing to provide proper care, leading to issues like bedsores, malnourishment, or infections.
+- Neglect: Failing to provide proper care can lead to issues like bedsores, malnourishment, or infections.

-If your loved one has suffered at the hands of nursing home staff, it may be time to pursue legal action to protect their rights.
+If your loved one has suffered at the hands of nursing home staff, we can pursue a personal injury lawsuit to seek financial recovery.

 Los Angeles Nursing Home Abuse Lawyer Near Me 310-844-9696